galadril/Xam.Plugin.SimpleAppIntro/README.md

 ```

-# Callback
+# Callbacks
-You can use the two callback methods to get more info on the events
+You can use the next callback methods to get more info on the events

 ```
       welcomePage.OnSkipButtonClicked = OnSkipButtonClicked;
       welcomePage.OnDoneButtonClicked = OnDoneButtonClicked;
+      welcomePage.OnPositionChanged = OnPositionChanged;

       /// <summary>
       /// On skip button clicked